mootools/mootools-core/Docs/Element/Element.md

 ### Arguments:

-1. contents - (*boolean*, optional: defaults to true) When true the Element is cloned with childNodes.
+1. contents - (*boolean*, optional: defaults to false) When true the Element is cloned with childNodes.
 2. keepid - (*boolean*, optional: defaults to false) When true the cloned Element keeps the id attribute, if present.
 Same goes for any of the cloned childNodes.